CSUMB-CST495-Group-1/CookieMeUp/README.md

 * What are your technical concerns?
     * Something we are concerned about it how to access a users current location through the app.

+## Milestones
+Project timeline for when major **CookieMeUp** app functionalities are due to be completed.

+**March 28, 2018**
+- [ ] Necessary models are implemented
+- [ ] User sees app icon in home screen and styled launch screen
+- [ ] User can login and logout of app
+- [ ] Implement map api
+- [ ] User can view map

+**April 4, 2018**
+- [ ] Add persistent user functionality
+- [ ] App can access camera and photos on device
+- [ ] User can create a profile
+- [ ] User created profile saved to Parseaccess
+- [ ] Profile information is displayed when user logs into account
+- [ ] User can upload a photo or change photo on profile

+**April 11, 2018**
+- [ ] User can add cookie location to map
+- [ ] User can add a photo to cookie location
+- [ ] Map displays all cookie locations
+- [ ] Pins on map display a photo and description of location

+**April 18, 2018**
+- [ ] User can view a list view of cookie locations
+- [ ] Cookie locations are listed from nearest to furthest from user
+- [ ] User can click on a location in list view to view location details
+- [ ] User can click on location on map to view location details

+**April 25, 2018**
+- [ ] Complete presentation slide deck
+- [ ] Update app design for a professional app demo
+- [ ] Practice presentation

 ## Parse Tables and Columns
 **User Table**